 The AIFM has appointed J.P.
 Morgan Administration Services (Ireland) Limited as Administrator of the Fund and each Portfolio pursuant to the Administration Agreement.
-The responsibilities of J.P.
-Morgan Administration Services (Ireland) Limited as Administrator of the Portfolios include administration of the Portfolios, maintaining the accounting records of the Portfolios, calculating the Net Asset Value of the Portfolios, the Net Asset Value per Unit and serving as registrar and as transfer agent of the Portfolios.
+The responsibilities of the Administrator include administration of the Portfolios, maintaining the accounting records of the Portfolios, calculating the Net Asset Value of the Portfolios, the Net Asset Value per Unit and serving as registrar and as transfer agent of the Portfolios.

-J.P.
-Morgan Administration Services (Ireland) Limited is a wholly owned subsidiary company of J.P.
+The Administrator is a wholly owned subsidiary company of J.P.
 Morgan International Finance Limited, which is a supplier of processing and administration services to financial institutions.